tempire/festival/articles/what_is_the_dancefest.md

 Dancers from Chico, Paradise, Oroville, Redding, and Sacramento have participated in making our community active and unique for over a decade.
 Ballroom, Lindy Hop, West Coast Swing - no matter what the style, dancers of all ages have made our scene different from anywhere else in the world.

 <img src="/images/articles/what-is-dancefest/back-in-the-dizzle.jpg" style="float: right" title="All the Peeps" />
-Hundreds of dancers have come out week after week, dancing all the ballroom dances, all having a super time, moving around the floor no matter what style of music was playing.
+Hundreds of dancers have come out week after week, dancing all the ballroom dances, all having a super time, moving around the floor <a href="http://www.youtube.com/watch?feature=player_detailpage&v=ZZ5LpwO-An4" style="text-decoration:none;color:#D0D1D4;">no matter what style</a> of music was playing.

 <!--
 For years, hundreds of dancers have come out week after week to dance to every song in every style of dance.
 No matter what style of music is playing, the floor is always full of people having fun.